grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 She listened to the empty hiss of static in her ears modulated by the swish of the _Prospect's_ prop when the sonar was pointed anywhere towards the back of the boat, and  underpinned by the low hum of the electric motors.
 She closed her eyes, and an hour passed while her mind was out beyond the boat floating in completely empty acoustic space.

-She may have even fallen asleep in her chair.
+Some time passed, and ~She may have even fallen asleep in her chair.
 But when she heard the growl of a long-off diesel engine coming through the sonar she suddenly became alert.
 Her mind snapped back from the ethereal world it had been floating in and its attention came down on the sonar contact the way a beam of light could go from wide to narrow as the focus of a lens changed.

 She ran the mics back and forth across the bearing of the contact until she had it dead to center.
 She flipped filters and the noise from the _Prospect_ faded away and she could wrap her attention exclusively around the sound of the contact behind them.

-Hemi was standing at the navigation table holding a cut of coffee and reviewing the charts to figure out the best course to take them to point where they were to rendezvous with Shakes.
+Hemi was standing at the navigation table holding a cup of coffee and reviewing the charts to figure out the best course to take them to point where they were to rendezvous with Shakes.

 Cassandra turned to him.
 "Hemi, if I didn't know better, I'd say the sub with the ram is on the surface behind us... again."

 Hemi turned and lifted the spare headset the long distance up to his head.
 He held one earpiece over his ear and listened.
 "That is indeed them."
-He sat down next to Cassandra and put both earpieces over his ears, concentrating on what he was hearing.
+He sat down next to Cassandra and somewhat tiredly put both earpieces over his ears.
+He concentrated on what he was hearing.
 "Go get the Captain from her cabin."
 He said to Cassandra.

 A few minutes later Cassandra and Percy's entrance to the sonar compartment was preceded by a string of oaths Percy was sending out ahead of her as she made her way through her boat.